-4.12 Restoration Areas
+5.1.12 Restoration Areas

-- 4.12.1 The existing and ecologically diverse Natural Heritage System will be supported by establishing Restoration Areas which will restore and naturalize these areas.
-Restoration Areas will be determined through comprehensive Natural Heritage Impact studies at the Precinct Planning Stage and as identified through the Master Environmental Servicing Plan for the Heritage Heights Secondary Plan Area. - 4.12.2 Within Restoration Areas, natural features and functions will be created, restored, enhanced, managed and monitored such that the diversity and connectivity of these natural features and their long-term ecological functions are healthy and protected.
-Where Restoration Areas have been identified through comprehensive Natural Heritage Impact Studies, a Restoration Plan may be required.
+- a) The existing and ecologically diverse Natural Heritage System will be supported by establishing Restoration Areas that will restore and naturalize these locations.
+Restoration Areas will be determined as part of the Heritage Heights Subwatershed Study, and refined through Environmental Implementation Reports (EIRs) and/or Environmental Impact Studies during the Precinct Planning stage or through the development approval process. - b) Restoration Areas will be considered part of the Natural Heritage System. - c) The existing and ecologically diverse Natural Heritage System will be supported by establishing Restoration Areas that will restore and naturalize these locations.
+Restoration Areas will be determined as part of the Heritage Heights Subwatershed Study, and refined through Environmental Implementation Reports (EIRs) and/or Environmental Impact Studies during the Precinct Planning stage or through the development approval process. - d) Within Restoration Areas, natural features and functions will be created, restored, enhanced, managed, and monitored such that the diversity and connectivity of these natural features and their long-term ecological functions are healthy and protected.